makrai/notes/charniak83-markers.md

   * has bidirectional pointers
     * from an action to higher level actions in which it may play a role
     * from objects to actions in which they typically play a role, and
-    * from objects to their superclasses (... the ubiquitous “isa” pointer)
+    * from objects to their superclasses (the ubiquitous “isa” pointer)
   * depends crucially on a reasonably complete functional structure

 # 3 THE THEORY 8

 ## 3.1 Finding Explanatory Actions

-* The problem is that we appear to have two kinds of phenomena.
-One requires the use of functional relations in finding explanatory actions, the other does not.
-Solution: postulate two separate capabilities
+* The problem is that we appear to have two kinds of phenomena
+* One requires the use of functional rels in finding explanatory actions,
+* the other does not
+* Solution: postulate two separate capabilities

 ### Searching for connections